ekmixon/ve-docs/create-and-edit-pages/README.md

 Editing your Website Files on GitHub.com <br />
 Creating a New Page on GitHub.com <br />
 Logging into your GitHub Account from your Website <br />
-Editing a Single Page Quickly from your Website <br />
+Quickly Editing a Single Page from your Website <br />
 ____
+# Creating and Editing Pages

+Any changes to your site will be changes to the site repository files at GitHub.com.
+We can create a new page, edit pages, and upload files directly on GitHub.com.
+The Visual Essay Tool also includes a component to make quick changes directly from your site.
+This quick editor can change the code on an existing page, but it cannot create a new page or add files to your site.

 # Viewing your Website Files on GitHub.com